tomlokhorst/swift-json-gen/README.md

 Installation
 ------------

-Clone this repository and install the package globally:
+Install the latest release from NPM:

-    > npm install -g
+    > npm install swift-json-gen

 Also copy `example/JsonGen.swift` into your own project.
 This file contains some encoders and decoders for default Swift and Foundation